ReachableCEO/ReachableCEOFulltimeResume/joplin/CharlesNWyble-CandidateProfile/CharlesNWyble-CandidateProfile.md

 ### Relocation

+- I **am willing to re-locate**
-Requires a minimum **$5,000.00 net payment** fully paid/settled before start date if outside Austin, TX or Raleigh North Carolina metro areas.
-The payment must not have any clawback/payback terms associated with it.
+- Re-location **requires at least a $5,000.00 net payment fully paid before start date** if outside **Austin, TX** geographic region.
+- The relocation payment **must not have and claw-back/payback terms** associated with it.
+- I **do not** need to sell my house or make complex logistics arrangements.
+- I **will** need time to prepare for an extended absence and will re-locate within four weeks of receiving a confirmed start date.

+\pagebreak

 ### Compensation